MazenMostafa2025/Posts-GraphQL/README.md

-# 🚀 Full-Stack GraphQL API with Node.js, Express, and Prisma
+# 🚀 GraphQL API with Node.js, Express, and Prisma

 A high-performance GraphQL API built using **Node.js**, **Express**, **Apollo Server**, and **Prisma ORM**.
 This project showcases best practices in GraphQL development, including authentication, authorization, efficient data fetching with **DataLoader**, soft deletes, pagination, and schema-based design.